 - Create a better / thematic / facetted search interface.
 Maybe people aren’t using your data because the interface is not intuitive and they can’t find things or don’t know what to look for and where to look.
 This is the basic building block to build all the following things on.
 If your web page / portal is not well done, all #scicomm efforts will have less effect.

-- Create interesting starting points into your project (like displaying a random object on the landing page).
+- Create interesting starting or entry points into your project (like displaying a random object on the landing page).